philcryer/nginx-globals/README.md

 # nginx-globals

 ## Summary
-This project contains my current nginx configuration files that were crafted with security in mind, all combined into seperate conf files to simplify and standize configurations.
-By calling these from include statements in your nginx configs it makes locking down your nginx sites easy.
-This is a simple project, but will help lock down nginx (likely) more than you have it now.
-Benefit from my years of tweaking nginx, and fortify your webserver, all feedback welcome!
+This project contains my current nginx configuration files that were crafted with security in mind, all combined into separate conf files to simplify and standardize configurations.
+By calling these from include statements in your nginx configs it makes locking down your nginx server easy - so while this is a simple project, it will help lock down nginx (likely) more than you have it now.
+Benefit from my years of tweaking nginx, and fortify your webserver!
+All feedback welcome!

 ## Usage
 * Install nginx (I know, but someone had to say it)